-You withdraw your application for bail

-This means that you decide to stop your case going ahead because of a problem.
+You withdraw your application for bail This means that you decide to stop your case going ahead because of a problem.
 For example, your financial supporter does not get to court in time or arrives at court without his bank statements.

-- Sort out whatever problem stopped you from going ahead with your bail case and apply for bail again. - If the judge suggests that you should withdraw, then it is unlikely that you will get bail.
-It is probably better for you to withdraw your application for bail and apply for bail again. - If your request to withdraw your bail application is refused by the judge and your bail application is then refused, it might be possible to get another bail application listed for hearing within 28 days if you can show there has been a change of circumstances e.g. your financial supporter can attend the hearing when they could not attend the previous hearing.
+Sort out whatever problem stopped you from going ahead with your bail case and apply for bail again.
+If the judge suggests that you should withdraw, then it is unlikely that you will get bail.
+It is probably better for you to withdraw your application for bail and apply for bail again.
+If your request to withdraw your bail application is refused by the judge and your bail application listed for hearing within 28 days if you can show there has been a change of circumstances e.g. your financial supporter can attend the hearing when they could not attend the previous hearing. --- -- ---